THE BENEFITS OF KELP

 2. Kelp does not lose its potency.
 Its higher salt content seems to preserve it.
 Exposing most dried vegetables to the air causes them to break down and their value is diminished, so green superfoods should always be in capsules and preferably kept in the freezer.

 3. It does not contain spirulina, chlorella or blue-green algae.
 These common ingredients in the “superfood” formulas I do not like.
-They seem to build up in the liver, indicating they are not that compatible with human physiology, no matter what heath benefits they may have.
+They seem to build up in the liver, indicating they are not as compatible with human physiology, no matter what heath benefits they may have.

 5. Kelp is less expensive.